MSena/GetCleanDataCourseProject/README.md

 It then reads the data from several txt files provided and merges them into one single data.frame (fullData), linking subjects to activities to measurements data, regardless of the previous partition (test/train).
 Afterwards, it subsets the desired variables and "merges" the activities denominations (character strings).

-The last part of the script computes the mean value for each variable considered, grouped by and all subject ~ activity pairs.
+The last part of the script computes the mean value for each variable considered, grouped by subject ~ activity pairs.
 This part of the script may look kind of weird, as I initially was looking to put forward a ftable (I'm a Excel's pivot table fan).
 The question of presenting the variable means instead of frequencies was easily overcome (with acast()).